-B.6 Maintenance of Independence
+B.5.1 Maintenance of Independence

-The CAE and Head of IA ensure IA remains free from all conditions that threaten the ability of internal auditors to carry out their responsibilities in an unbiased manner, including matters of engagement selection, scope, procedures, frequency, timing, and report content.
-If the CAE or Head of IA determines independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to appropriate parties.
+The Head of Internal Audit ("HoIA"), supported by the CAE, will ensure that IA remains free from all conditions that threaten the ability of its team members to carry out their responsibilities in an unbiased manner, including matters of engagement selection, scope, procedures, frequency, timing, and report content.
+If the CAE determines independence or objectivity may be impaired in fact or appearance, the details of impairment will be disclosed to appropriate parties.

-Internal auditors will maintain an unbiased mental attitude that allows them to perform engagements objectively and in such a manner that they believe in their work product, that no quality compromises are made, and that they do not subordinate their judgment on engagement matters to others.
+IA team members will maintain an unbiased mental attitude that allows them to perform engagements objectively and in such a manner that they believe in their work product, that no quality compromises are made, and that they do not subordinate their judgement on engagement matters to others.

-Internal auditors will have no direct operational responsibility or authority over any of the activities audited.
-Accordingly, internal auditors will not implement internal controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgment, including:
+IA team members will have no direct operational responsibility or authority over any of the activities audited.
+Accordingly, IA team members will not implement controls, develop procedures, install systems, prepare records, or engage in any other activity that may impair their judgement, including the following:

-- Assessing specific operations for which they had responsibility within the previous year. - Performing any operational duties for the Company or its affiliates. - Initiating or approving transactions external to IA. - Directing the activities of any Company employee not employed by IA, except to the extent that such employees have been appropriately assigned to engagement teams or to otherwise assist internal auditors.
+- Assessing specific operations for which they had responsibility within the previous year. - Performing any operational duties for the Company or its affiliates. - Initiating or approving transactions external to IA. - Directing the activities of any Company employee not employed by IA, except to the extent that such employees have been appropriately assigned to engagement teams or to otherwise assist IA team members.